IBM/fhe-toolkit-macos/GettingStarted.md

 This toolkit requires the Xcode IDE and some associated command line tools.
 It also requires the cmake build system to be installed.

+This demo will currently run on Xcode 12.x and is set to compile for macOS 10.14 and above.
+Note that it will run on older versions of macOS and Xcode but some minimum build versions will need to change in the project for it to compile successfully.

 ## Step 1: Install XCode and command line tools (1/2)